anushka4118/javascript-exercises/fibonacci/README.md

-# Exercise XX - fibonacci
+fib# Exercise XX - fibonacci

 Create a function that returns a specific member of the fibonacci sequence: